 Stress testing results were documented and submitted to EPA in July 2012.
 The results can be seen in Exhibits 2.4 and 2.5.
-While The Utility is currently responding to comments made by EPA on these reports, WWTP staff have already begun operating the WWTPs in accordance with stress testing results.
+While the Utility has responded to comments made by EPA on these reports, WWTP staff have begun operating the WWTPs in accordance with stress testing results.
 Once the comment-response procedure is completed for the stress testing reports, the Utility will revise the wet-weather operating plans for both WWTPs, revise the maximum treatable flow designations for each WWTP and the conditions under which the flow can be maximized, and begin operating the WWTPs in accordance with the revised operating plans.